Beijing Plans to Infuse Islam With Xi’s Socialism

 “Xinjiang is an open place… [Those who would visit should] abide by the purposes and principles of the UN Charter and refrain from interfering in others’ internal affairs or undermining others’ sovereignty.
 They should adopt an objective and unbiased attitude and avoid buying one-sided stories or making preconceptions.
 We would like to remain in contact with the relevant UN agencies and meet each other halfway,” Lu said in a statement (Time).

 Muslims are barred from growing a beard or wearing a hijab.
-(Image: YouTube/Screenshot)

 In many regions of China, practicing Islam has been forbidden.
 Individuals caught in the act are often punished.
 (Image: Screenshot via YouTube)

-However, several human rights organizations have criticized the visit as a staged performance since the envoys only checked out places that the Chinese government had prepped out for them.
-Instead, an independent and random visit into the regions would give a truer picture of what Beijing is doing to the Muslims in Xinjiang.
+However, several human rights organizations have criticized the visit as a staged performance since the envoys only checked out places that the Chinese government had prepped for them.
+Instead, an independent and random visit to the regions would give a truer picture of what Beijing is doing to the Muslims in Xinjiang.

 “I’d describe Lu Kang’s idea as a UN visit with Chinese Party-state characteristics — and therefore one that would be devoid of credibility,” Sophie Richardson, China director at Human Rights Watch, said to the South China Morning Post.

 Almost 1 million Muslims in Xinjiang are said to have undergone harsh treatment in detention camps.
-Beijing is believed to have arranged the 12-envoy visit in order to gain the support of these countries against growing International scrutiny over mistreatment at the camps.
+Beijing is believed to have arranged the 12-envoy visit to gain the support of these countries against growing International scrutiny over mistreatment at the camps.
 Interestingly, none of the envoys were from a Western country.

 Follow us on TwitterFacebook, or Pinterest